Table of Contents

 Check out our Fender vs Gibson comparison here!

 In 1987, Fender decided to open a second factory in Ensenada, Mexico.
-The Mexican factory is a perfect example of how modern technology can produce high-quality guitars at a low cost.
+This factory is a perfect example of how technology can produce high-quality guitars.
+And at a low cost.

 This factory is built on more than 60,000 square meters of land and has eight buildings.
 In this factory, they not only make guitars but also amplifiers and strings.

-In 1989, the Mexican factory started building electric guitars with the same level of detail and quality as the American-made models.
+In 1989, the Mexican factory started building electric guitars.
+But with the same level of detail and quality as the American-made models.
 Guitars made by Fender are still inspected weekly to ensure quality control.

 The Fender company signed an OEM contract with FujiGen Gakki in 1982.
-This allowed Fender to produce their instruments using the high-quality craftsmanship of this Japanese manufacturer.
+This allowed them to produce their instruments!
+But by using the quality craftsmanship of this Japanese manufacturer.

 In 1983, Fujigen’s output for Fender guitars exceeded 14 thousand per month.
 Both companies worked together until 1997 when the contract came to an end.